jakers1776/Ark-of-the-Powershell/README.md

 ConnectToAnotherWorkstation.ps1
 --> This script asks for a computer you'd like to connect to on your domain.
 Then, after prompting you for credentials, if they are sufficient, it will connect you via PowerShell session with the said workstation.

+RemoteDesktopConnection.ps1
+--> This script opens the Remote Desktop Connection client and allows you to enter the computer you'd like to connect to.